-Not only does this year look bright for database administrator (DBA) jobs, but so do the coming years: The position ranked as one of the top career choices in U.S. News & World Report, and the Bureau of Labor Statistics projects over 11 percent job employment growth through 2024.
+Not only does this year look bright for database administrator (DBA) jobs, but so do the coming years: The Bureau of Labor Statistics projects over 9 percent job employment growth through 2028 in this field.

-“The need for experts in data manipulation, reporting and integration within business units has driven demand within organizations for those with database administration skills," said Chris Mathe, branch manager of technology consulting services for Robert Half Technology in Minneapolis.
+“The need for experts in data manipulation, reporting and integration within business units has driven demand within organizations for those with database administration skills," says Chris Mathe, division director for Robert Half Technology in Minneapolis.

 This demand for database administration skills makes it a strong career choice.
 Companies need administrators with a talent for storing, organizing and managing data systems — and that's driving up starting pay for the position.
-The salary midpoint for a database administrator salary is $95,000.
+According to the Robert Half Technology 2020 Salary Guide, the salary midpoint for a database administrator is $100,250.

-Use our Salary Calculator to adjust an entry-level database administrator salary for your city.
+Use our Salary Calculator to adjust a database administrator salary for your city.